mikechambers/dcli/src/dclia/README.md

 The API updates pretty quickly, and can be used to see check the activity and / or map while you are loading in.

+App expects that the manifest has been downloaded and synced to the default location using [dclim](https://github.com/mikechambers/dcli/tree/main/src/dclim).
+You can specify a custom path to the manifest using the --data-dir argument.

 ## USAGE
 ```